Advanced features¶

 This adds support for Content-Type: application/x-msgpack on the /write endpoint.

-Statement Summary¶
+Statement summary¶

 Each entry includes the normalized query text, digest, execution time, and error status.